 Derby has much to attract the visitor with its excellent shopping facilities, the Intu Centre attracting hundreds of thousands of visitors from both within and outside the county.
 The Cathedral Quarter is also a popular area with an upmarket mix of quality, independent niche retailers, cafes, restaurants and bars.

 Derby has musuems, galleries and has a growing reputation on the national cultural scene.
 The Derby Art Gallery contains a brilliant collection of paintings by the Derby born Joseph Wright.
 The Derby Quad opposite Derby Council House provides the city with a building where audiences and users can participate and engage in a variety of art forms.
-The cinema in the Intu Centre has

 The Roundhouse historic building, originally used for steam engine repairs, has been restored for use by Derby College and opened to new students in september 2009.
 This once-derelict grade II listed has undergone a pioneering transformation and the impressive new buildings complement the character of the original premises.